aarron-lee/SimpleDeckyTDP/README.md

 - GPU Controls
 - SMT control
 - CPU Boost control\*
-  - note, requires a AMD scaling driver that supports CPU boost, currently amd-pstate-epp doesn't support CPU Boost - [See here](#are-there-cpu-boost-controls) for instructions on changing the scaling driver on BazziteOS
+  - note, requires a newer kernel for CPU boost controls
   <!-- - (optional) Fix Steam Client TDP and GPU Sliders -->
 - set TDP on AC Power events and suspend-resume events
 - TDP Polling - useful for devices that change TDP in the background